Chinese Food

 7. Mix rice to fluff it up, and serve in bowls.

+Some rice is fortified with vitamins and minerals in the form of a powder coating, and should not be rinsed before cooking.
+Cooking time may vary depending on rice type.
+In general long grain rice needs a bit more water than short, and older rice is dryer and may also need extra water.
 Never use a wok.
-Cooking time may vary depending on rice type.
-In general long grain rice needs a bit more water than short, and older rice may also need extra water.
-Never toss in oil, butter or salt, or any other additive.
-Do not remove the lid from the pot until the rice is ready to serve.
+For Chinese-style rice, never toss in oil, butter or salt, or any other additive.
+Do not remove the pot lid until the rice is ready to serve.
 Do not wash rice after cooking.
-Most American-grown rice is fortified with vitamins and minerals in the form of a powder coating, and should not be rinsed before cooking.

 Dongpo Pork